Content Advisory: This story contains descriptions of violence and images showing conflict-related damage.

 Humanitarian workers, and medical staff have not been spared from the wave of violence, either.
 The number of incidents affecting humanitarians between January and June 2021 has increased by 39% compared to the same period last year.
 Despite the insecurity, humanitarians provided assistance to 25% of the population (approximately 1.2 million people) during the first quarter of 2021.

-Crisis in CAR: Concern’s response
+Crisis in Central African Republic: Concern's response

 Concern has been working in the Central African Republic since 2014, to provide humanitarian assistance, build resilience, and alleviate suffering in conflict-affected communities.
 The complex situation demands a holistic response, so we’re engaged in a range of activities, including: